 How Invoices are Associated with Accounting Integrations

 When you select a project on the Ready to Bill screen, Ruddr will disable projects within that client that use a different accounting integration.
-A project's accounting integration is determined by the project's Business Unit setting.
-If the project does not have a Business Unit, it uses the workspace's default accounting integration.
-If the project has a Business Unit, it uses the accounting integration associated with that Business Unit.
+A project's accounting integration is based on the project's business unit.
+If the project does not have a business unit, its invoices will be saved to the workspace's default accounting integration.
+If the project has a business unit, its invoices will be saved to the accounting integration associated with that business unit.

-If you were to edit / change the accounting integration on a draft invoice (Figure 6), Ruddr will disassociate all projects and transactions that were associated with the invoice when it was created.
+Note that changing the accounting integration on a draft invoice (Figure 5) will disassociate all projects and transactions from the invoice.

-Once an invoice is saved to an accounting integration, you can review the associated integration by hovering over the integration icon listed with the invoice (Figure 8).
+Once an invoice is saved to an accounting integration, you can view the associated integration by hovering over the integration icon on the Invoices list (Figure 7).

 Credit Notes and Payments

-Any credit notes and / or payments that are associated with an invoice in Ruddr will be saved to the accounting integration that is aligned to the respective invoice.
+Any credit notes and / or payments that are associated with an invoice in Ruddr will be saved to the accounting integration that houses the invoice.